 When children are taken from the service, family day care residence or family day care venue on an excursion, the following items should be taken with educators:

-- an appropriate number of suitably equipped first aid kits (regulation 89)
+- appropriate number of suitably equipped first aid kits (regulation 89)

-- an operating mobile telephone with an appropriate telephone network (regulation 98)
+- operating mobile telephone with an appropriate telephone network (regulation 98)